odagora/odagora/README.md

-### Hola 👋
+### Hi there 👋

-Soy un Ingeniero colombiano apasionado por la tecnología.
-En los últimos años he trabajado en temas de programación con python, nodejs y PHP.
-Además, tengo experiencia en marketing digital y SEO.
+I'm a Mechanical Engineer enthusiast with technology.
+In the last years, I've worked in personal projects using python, nodejs and PHP.
+I also have experience of 5+ years in Digital Marketing and SEO.

-- 🔭 Actualmente estoy trabajando en la creación de mi portafolio y sitio web personal
+- 🔭 I'm currently working in my personal website and portfolio
-- 🌱 Estoy aprendiendo habilidades FrontEnd y reforzando habilidades en BackEnd
+- 🌱 I'm currently learning Front-End and Back-End skills
-- 👯 Estoy buscando colaborar en proyectos opensource
+- 👯 I'm currently looking to contribute in open source projects
-- 🤔 Busco ayuda en temas de TDD con Laravel
+- 🤔 I'm currently looking for help in TDD with Laravel
-- 💬 Puedes pedirme ayuda con OOP y MVC en PHP
+- 💬 You can ask me for help in OOP and MVC in PHP
-- 📫 Escríbeme a: oscar.d.gonzalez@gmail.com
+- 📫 Contact me at: oscar.d.gonzalez@gmail.com